FAQs

 Why can’t I use rechargeable batteries?
 Is it just a matter that they don’t last as long or will they actually ruin the device?

 Rechargeable batteries should not be used in our devices (except for a few simple plush toys) because they do not supply the proper voltage needed to run our products.
 They will not ruin the devices, but most will not work properly.
 Most of our products run on AA, C or D size batteries.
-These batteries have an output of 1.5 Volts each (when new out of the package, the output will be closer to 1.6 Volts if they are a good name-brand battery).
+These batteries have an output of 1.5 Volts each (when new out of the package, the output will be closer to 1.6 Volts or more, if they are a good name-brand battery).
 New and fully charged Rechargeable batteries of the same size only put out 1.2 Volts.
 For most products this is not enough voltage for the device to work.
 In addition, the rechargeable battery’s voltage drops very quickly during use compared to a non-rechargeable battery of the same size.
-Also if a device with rechargeable batteries is stored for a length of time, you will have to recharge the batteries again before use because rechargeable batteries have a much higher rate of self-discharge (about 20-30% per month) than alkalines.
+Also if a device with rechargeable batteries is stored for a length of time, you will have to recharge the batteries again before use because rechargeable batteries have a much higher rate of self-discharge (about 20-30% per month) than alkaline.

 Can I mix old and new batteries together or different types of batteries in devices?